 Full attendance is expected in all on-campus courses/classes and during practicum placements or other field-work.
 Non-attendance will put at risk students' ability to meet learning outcomes.
-Their ability to go on practicum will also be at risk.
 All absences should be discussed with the lecturer/s or the fieldwork supervisor as a matter of professionalism and courtesy.
 Please see the Associate Director/Programme Leader or a counsellor if you feel this is more appropriate.